 Preparation

-Wash and soak black chickpeas overnight or for at least 6 hours in 3 cups of water.
-The chickpeas will double in size when they are soaked.
+Wash and soak 1 cup of dried black chickpeas in 3 cups of water overnight or for at least 6 hours.
+The chickpeas will double in size after soaking.

-If you use un-soaked black chickpeas, then you need to adjust the cooking time further. *Check the Tips section.
+If you use unsoaked black chickpeas, you'll need to adjust the cooking time accordingly. *Refer to the Tips section for more details.

 Instant Pot Method

-Then add finely chopped onions and saute for 3-4 minutes or until onions turn light brown.
+Then add 1 cup of finely chopped onions and saute for 3-4 minutes or until onions turn light brown.

-Add ginger garlic paste, green chilies and saute till the raw smell of the ginger garlic goes away.
+Add 1 tablespoon ginger garlic paste, 1 green chili (finely chopped) and saute till the raw smell of the ginger garlic goes away.

 Then add 1 cup of pureed tomatoes (or finely chopped tomatoes).
 Cook for 2-3 minutes, or till the mixture thickens.

-Add ground spices like red chili powder, turmeric powder, coriander powder, and salt.
+Add ground spices like 1 teaspoon red chili powder, ½ teaspoon turmeric powder, 1.5 teaspoon coriander powder, and salt to taste.
 Mix well.
 Cook the masala until the oil oozes out from the sides.

 Next, add the soaked black chickpeas, and 2 cups of water for cooking.
 Mix well.